Rudolf Wertz

-One of the rescued was the Jew Gertrude Fritz, who, by arriving at Wertz already was referenced on a deportation list.
+One of the rescued was the Jewish Gertrude Fritz, who, by arriving at Wertz already was referenced on a deportation list.
 Wertz certified her an abscess in her uterus and ordered her six weeks of bed rest.
 There were some Gestapo-physicians who came to her, but they believed the sickness certificate would be correct.
 During this time Gertrude Fritz was not deported.

 Later, the Gestapo discovered Wertz' relief operation and he was convicted to a punishment battalion.
 He was not exempted till end of war and still lived till 1966.